-Gorta-Self Help Africa’s senior management team supports the Board in the achievement of its objectives.
+Self Help Africa’s management team supports the Board in the achievement of its objectives.

 HEAD OF BUSINESS DEVELOPMENT

 In late 2009, Martha became Director of Business Development for Self Help Africa in the US and oversaw the successful establishment of the organisation in New York and Boston.
-In six years she grew the organisation’s US public funding, raising $11m between 2010 and 2015.
+She grew the organisation’s US public funding.

 She is responsible for developing and implementing a fundraising strategy, overseeing a fundraising team, donor database and all fundraising activities in Ireland and the UK.